Happily Ever After Book Nerd Favorite

 There was a lot of really great emotional moments between the guys, especially when Nick and Shane finally have a moment to address how things went down after they returned stateside.
 Watching them have a chance to finally mend some fences was beautiful.
 Another thing that Kaye does so well is creating bonds and expressing the emotions of her male characters.
 There is a way to write male characters emotionally bonding and still have it come across as very genuine and natural and real.

 I’m also loving the rest of the Hard Ink guys, especially Marz!
 This book really showed his personality and his goofy humor and I really can’t wait to read his book.
-I would have liked a little bit more character development of Beckett and Easy.
-Crystal’s sister got on my nerves just a little bit.
-Granted she didn’t know what was really going on with her sister and once she does, she really turns it around.
+I would have liked a little bit more character development of Beckett and Easy so I’ll be looking forward to their books.